panther-labs/asana-ticket-router/sentry_asana/README.md

 - Sentry event is retried up to 10x only for failed records in the batch of events
 - Continuously failed events land in a DLQ for manual requeuing

+## Modifying service mappings

+To change what teams are responsible for what services, modify the mappinigs found in `./sentry_asana/src/consumer/service/asana_service.py`.
+Each team's services are grouped by team there, be sure to move the mapping to the correct section in addition to updating the team being mapped to.

 ## Credentials